Meiko (singer)

-Meiko (/'miːkoʊ/) is an American singer-songwriter residing in London, England.
+Melissa McAllister Sheppard, known professionally as Meiko (/'miːkoʊ/), is an American singer-songwriter residing in London, England.
 She independently released a self-titled album on September 1, 2007.
 All of the tracks from the LP have been featured in major network TV shows.
 Her second full-length, titled The Bright Side, was released through Fantasy Records on May 15, 2012, and a single from the album, "Stuck On You", reached No. 1 on the combined Japanese AirPlay Chart and No. 1 on the International Chart in Japan.

 Early life

 Meiko was born in Roberta, Georgia and raised by her father.
 Meiko first stepped in front of an audience at the age of eight, singing "White Christmas" for parishioners of a Southern Baptist church.
 In the years that followed, she performed everywhere from talent shows to Little League baseball parks.
 When she was not performing, she was practicing – spending countless hours singing into the family's clothes dryer.
 "Great acoustics," she insisted.
 She soon developed an interest in writing songs and enlisted the help of her dad, who taught her how to play guitar on his Gibson six-string.
 When she was thirteen, he bought her a guitar of her own.
 A flood of songs followed.
 "As soon as I learned a new chord," she says, "I wrote a new song."
 She has one sibling, designer Kelly Nishimoto.